-The Summative Evaluation Score is a combination of the three weighted categories: Student Growth, Instructional Practice and Deliberate Practice.
+The Summative Evaluation Score is a combination of the three weighted categories: Student Performance/Growth, Instructional Practice and Deliberate Practice.

-Calculation of the final Student Growth score:
+Calculation of the final Student Performance/Growth score:

-- Value Added Scores sent from the state in 2015-2016 will range from 1 (Ineffective), 2 (Emerging), 3 (Effective) and 4 (Highly Effective).
+- Value Added Scores sent from the state for the previous year will range from 1 (Ineffective), 2 (Emerging), 3 (Effective) and 4 (Highly Effective).
 These scores will correlate directly with the district's rating scale of 1 (unsatisfactory), 2 (Needs Improvement), 3 (Effective) and 4 (Highly Effective).
-The state VAM score (1, 2, 3, or 4) will be multiplied by 4 (40%) and entered as the total Student Growth Score on the Summative Evaluation Form.
-See Summative Evaluation Form attached. - For instructors who teach courses measured by a combination of FSAs, State EOCs, and/or local pre/post-tests, the growth measure will be pro-rated between the categories and based on a rubric individualized to the teacher or grade level.
-The growth measure rubric is agreed upon by teacher and principal at beginning of school year.
-Once the growth is calculated, the score will be multiplied by 4 (40%) and entered as the total Student Growth Score on the Summative Evaluation form.
-See Summative Evaluation Form attached.
+The state VAM score (1, 2, 3, or 4) will be multiplied by 4 (40%) and entered as the total Student Performance/growth Score on the Summative Evaluation Form.
+See Summative Evaluation Form attached. - For instructors who teach courses measured by a combination of FSAs, State EOCs, and/or local pre-/post-tests, the performance/growth measure will be pro-rated between the categories and based on a rubric individualized to the teacher or grade level.
+The performance/growth measure rubric is agreed upon by teacher and principal at beginning of school year.
+Once the performance/growth is calculated, the score will be multiplied by 4 (40%) and entered as the total Student Performance/Growth Score on the Summative Evaluation form.
+See Summative Evaluation Form attached. - The Student Performance/Growth portion of the teacher's evaluation must be at the minimum of effective to obtain an overall highly effective score on the evaluation.